sprohaska/git-lfs/docs/custom-transfers.md

   should be made.
 The custom transfer agent has to be defined in a `lfs.customtransfer.<name>` settings group.

+* `lfs.<url>.standalonetransfer`

+  Specifies a custom transfer to use if the API server URL matches according to `git config --get-urlmatch lfs.standalonetransfer <apiurl>`.  `git-lfs` will not not contact the API server and instead fills stage 2 transfer actions with empty `href` fields.

 ## Defining a Custom Transfer Type

 A custom transfer process is defined under a settings group called